Constitution of Georgia (U.S. state): Post-bellum constitutions (1865, 1868, and 1877)

 In 1870, Georgia was readmitted to the Union, and, by 1872, Democrats regained control of the state legislature.
 Many of these Democrats identified as Bourbons, a faction representing the antebellum elite.
 With their return to power, the old elites quickly saw the need for a new constitution and called for a convention in 1877 to draft one.
-While much of the government structure remained the same, the new constitution restricted the power of the legislature significantly, including an two articles devoted to taxation and state finances.
+While much of the government structure remained the same, the new constitution restricted the power of the legislature significantly, including two articles devoted to taxation and state finances, and established the Secretary of State, Comptroller General and Treasurer as directly-elected offices.
 The two-year term for governors was reintroduced, along with the two-term limit.
 The document, in a reversal from 1868, mandated the segregation of the state's public schools.
 A prohibition of the creation of new counties was also included.
 Following its adoption, the 1877 constitution was amended numerous times.
 Many dealt with the structure of government, altering legislative apportionment and powers, introducing popular elections of judges.
 188 amendments alone were made to Article VII, concerning state finances, mostly in regard to specific cities and counties.
 A number of new counties were also created by amendment.
 Most notably, an amendment in 1943 lowered the voting age to eighteen.
 This amendment made Georgia the first state to do so.

 20th-century constitutions (1945 and 1976)

+In 1931, the University of Georgia's Institute of Public Affairs published a document titled "A Proposed Constitution for Georgia", which helped to spark public debate on a new constitution.